stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 Galaxy's most prominent features include: a collection of 7500+ integrated [tools](https://galaxyproject.org/toolshed/) [[Blankenberg 2014]];
 a web interface that allows the definition and execution of workflows using the integrated tools; a network of dedicated (public) Galaxy instances.

-The export of workflow execution provenance data as Workflow Run Crates was added to Galaxy in version 23 [[Galaxy 2023]] providing a more interoperable alternative to the basic export of Galaxy workflow
+The export of workflow execution provenance data as Workflow Run Crates was added to Galaxy in version 23 [[Afgan 2023]] providing a more interoperable alternative to the basic export of Galaxy workflow
 *invocations*.
 A WRROC export from Galaxy includes: the workflow definition; a set of serialisations of the invocation-related metadata in Galaxy native, JSON-formatted files;
 and the input and output data files.
 This result is achieved by:

 1) extracting provenance data from Galaxy entities related to the workflow run, along with their associated metadata;

-2) converting them to RO-Crate metadata using the ro-crate-py library [[ro-crate-py]];
+2) converting them to RO-Crate metadata using the ro-crate-py library [[De Geest 2023a]];

 3) describing all files contained in the basic invocation export within the RO-Crate metadata; and

-4) making the Workflow Run Crate available for export to the user through Galaxy's web interface and API [[De Geest 2022b]].
+4) making the Workflow Run Crate available for export to the user through Galaxy's web interface and API [[De Geest 2022]].